pingej77/netinfo/README.md

 # netinfo
 Bash script to provide network information in a  dense, legible, and useful way. <br>
 Lists MAC, IP addresses, network ID, and default gateway by default.
-Includes DHCP and DNS information with options.
+Includes DHCP and DNS information plus UUID with options.

 <b>Options:</b>
     <br>-a  show all online and offline interfaces and include DNS and DCHP information